 Explore the Engaging with Evidence page to read more about our sessions and book your place.

 In collaboration with the Department for Digital, Culture, Media and Sport, The National Lottery Foundation and Ecorys, the GO Lab supported the creation of a network of geographically focused peer learning groups across England.
 Initially established to support commissioners and service providers applying for funding or implementing projects within the UK’s Commissioning Better Outcomes fund and/or the Life Chances Fund, the groups expanded to include organisations interested in outcomes-based contracting more broadly across a specific geography.
 By focusing on specific geographical areas, these peer learning groups supported practitioners navigate the unique contextual challenges of delivering an outcome-based contract within a given geography.

 The ERGO peer learning group provided a platform for those in government, provider organisations, academia and other sectors to share their experience in dealing with emergency or disaster responses, and reflect on the wider implications for outcomes-based approaches.
 This group was launched at a time when public, private and social sector organisations were having to rapidly adapt their relationships to meet new challenges caused by the global coronavirus outbreak.
 Details of ERGO's core themes can be found here.

-For further reading materials, you can find the latest reports and publications on outcomes-based commissioning and SIBs in the GO Lab publications library.
+For further reading materials, you can find the latest reports and publications on outcomes-based commissioning and SIBs in the GO Lab resource library.

-Our publications library includes a range of carefully curated resources from across the field.
+Our resource library includes a range of carefully curated resources from across the field.